Compare Travel Insurance in New Zealand

 Ways to Save on Travel Insurance

-- Choose Annual Policies: If taking 2-3+ trips yearly, annual multi-trip saves 30-50% versus multiple single trip policies.
+- Choose Annual Policies: If you take multiple trips yearly, annual multi-trip is typically cheaper than several single trip policies.

 - Use Credit Card Insurance: Some premium credit cards include travel insurance, but check coverage carefully — often less comprehensive than standalone policies.